fhiso/legacy-format/serialisation.md

 ELF.
 It is used here purely as an example.
 {/}

-Otherwise, if the document begins with a byte-order mark (U+FEFF) encoded in UTF-8, or UTF-16 of either endianness, this encoding *shall* be the *detected character encoding*.
-The byte-order mark is removed from the data stream before further processing.
+Otherwise, if the *octet stream* begins with a byte-order mark (U+FEFF) encoded in UTF-8, the *detected character encoding* *shall* be UTF-8; or if the application supports the *optional* UTF-8 encoding UTF-16 and the *octet steam* beings with a byte-order mark encoded in UTF-16 of either endianness, the *detected character encoding* *shall* be UTF-16 of the appropriate endianness.
+The byte-order mark *shall* be removed from the *octet stream* before further processing.

-Otherwise, if the document begins with the digit `0` (U+0030) encoded in UTF-16 of either endianness, this encoding *shall* be the *detected character encoding*.
+Otherwise, if the document begins with the digit `0` (U+0030) encoded in UTF-16 of either endianness, the *detected character encoding* *shall* be UTF-16 of the appropriate endianness.

 {.note}  The digit `0` is tested for because an ELF file *must* begin with the *line* "`0 HEAD`".

-Otherwise, applications *may* try to detect other character encodings by examining the octet stream, but it is *not recommended* that they do so.
+Otherwise, applications *may* try to detect other character encodings by examining the *octet stream*, but this is *not recommended*.

-{.note}  One situation where it might be desirable to try to detect another encoding is if the application needs to support (as an extension) a character encoding like EBCDIC which is not compatible with ASCII.
+{.note}  One situation where it might be necessary to try to detect another encoding is if the application needs to support (as an extension) a *character encoding* like EBCDIC or UTF-16 which is not compatible with ASCII.

 Otherwise, there is no *detected character encoding*.